Pljevlja: Roman era

-The first attested tribe in the region was called the Pirustae, an Illyrian Pannonian tribe, which existed until the Roman invasion.
-The Romans had a town built on the ruins of their town, and it was called Municipium S, located in the Komini neighbourhood.
+The Romans had a town built on the ruins of their town, and it was called Municipium S ,located in the Komini neighbourhood.
 Several hundred artifacts from the Komini necropolis including a diatreta or cage cup, a glass vase trimmed with blue glass threads, are kept in the Heritage Museum Pljevlja.

 Middle Ages

 In the Middle Ages, the region of Pljevlja was also a part of nucleus of the Serbian state under the Nemanjić dynasty, until the end of the rule of the Emperor Stefan Dušan.
 After his death, Pljevlja was under the rule of Serbian autonomous rulers Vojislav Vojinović and Nikola Altomanović.
 After the defeat of Altomanović 1373 by the joint forces of Serbian lord Lazar Hrebeljanović and Bosnian Ban Tvrtko I, the region of Pljevlja became part of the eastern section of the Kingdom of Bosnia, subsequently part of Sandalj Hranić's province and later the Duchy of Saint Sava.